Lord-Mugen/Mugen-Portfolio/README.md

 ## To install

-To install the proyect use the comand * npm install *
+To install the project use the comand * npm install *

 ## To start
- To start the proyect use the comand npm start and it will run in your (http://localhost:3000).
+ To start the project use the comand npm start and it will run in your (http://localhost:3000).